-The Company has two independent Non-Executive Directors, Ian Pearson (Non-Executive Chairman) and Nigel McNair-Scott, who provide an important contribution to its strategic development.
+The Company had two independent Non-Executive Directors, Ian Pearson (Non-Executive Chairman) and Nigel McNair-Scott, who provide an important contribution to its strategic development.
+As noted in the Chairman's statement Nigel McNair Scott sadly passed away on 7 April 2023.
+A process is in place to find a successor.